CDCgov/prime-simplereport-site/pages/home.md

           Reporting done for you
         </div>
         <div class="prose">
           SimpleReport automatically converts your data into the format required by your public health department.
-Real-time reporting submits test results for you the moment you record them, saving you time.
+Real-time reporting submits test results for you the moment you record them — saving you time.
         </div>
       </div>
       <div class="grid-col-12 gap-row-3"></div>